77629296/apitool/docs/docs/setup/google-cloud-run.md

 5. Under environmental variable please add the below Tooljet application variables.
 You can also refer env variable [**here**](/docs/setup/env-vars).

-  Update `TOOLJET_HOST` environment variable if you want to use the default url assigned with Cloud run after the initial deploy.
+  Update `APITOOL_HOST` environment variable if you want to use the default url assigned with Cloud run after the initial deploy.

   <div style={{textAlign: 'center'}}>
   <img className="screenshot-full" src="/img/cloud-run/env-variable-tooljet.png" alt="env-variable-tooljet" />